High-level organic phosphorus content suspected

 Cook suspects oil

-She said the other cook, Panno Devi, lost her two kids in this incident.
-“All the food grain and meal items were stored at the house of the headmistress Meena Kumari.
+She said the other cook, Panno Devi, lost two children in this incident.
+“Grains and other items were stored at the house of the headmistress Meena Kumari.
 The children did complain that the food tasted funny, so I ate it to find out what was wrong with it.
-By midnight I too started to vomit and fell sick like the children,” Ms. Manju Kumari said.
+By midnight I too started to vomit,” Ms. Manju Kumari said.

 The Minister said Ms. Meena Kumari’s husband, Arjun Rai, was an influential political worker.
 He owned a grocery store from where the grain used in preparing the meal was procured.

 The police have filed an FIR against the headmistress and other unknown persons.